aetperf/aetperf.github.io/_posts/WP_2024-02-29-Fully-amortized-loan-simulation-with-Numba-and-IPyWidgets.md

 $$T= \frac{A}{\sum_{m=0}^{M-1} (1+i)^m} + i A$$

-For $i > 0$, the denominator of the fraction can be simplified in the following way:
+For $i \gt 0$, the denominator of the fraction can be simplified in the following way:

 $$
 \begin{align*}